Small-time asymptotics and the emergence of complex singularities for the KdV equation: Exponential asymptotics to describe emergence of dispersive waves

 The ellipsis denote terms that will be smaller in size as $t\rightarrow 0^+$.
 Again, appealing to (\ref{eq:recurrence}), our equation for the remainder becomes

 where, for the right-hand side, we have used (\ref{eq:dingleansatz}) to derive a leading order approximation for $Nt^{N-1}u_N$.

 Note that in (\ref{eq:remaindereqn}), and in what follows, the amplitude function $\mathcal{A}$ and the singulant $\chi$ are given by (\ref{eq:chiandG}).
 These functions also arise as ingredients of the solution to the homogeneous part of (\ref{eq:remaindereqn}).
-Indeed, applying a Liouville–Green method reveals that the homogenous solution, $R_\mathrm{H}$, behaves like
+Indeed, applying a WKB method reveals that the homogenous solution, $R_\mathrm{H}$, behaves like